 I can’t lie to you, today’s recipe really isn’t that healthy at all.
-However, if you have nonvegan guests over the holidays these little Vegan Treacle Tarts will open their hearts to try other vegan goodies.
+However, if you have non-vegans over these little Vegan Treacle Tarts will open their hearts to try other vegan goodies.
 If you are just here looking for a healthy fall dessert, I’d recommend trying a pecan pumpkin shake.
 You can use the sweetener of your choice and it has no added oil.

 If you’re still here, I assuming that you add in a few naughty treats every once in awhile.
 The crust for the tarts are made with unbleached flour and vegan butter, though you can substitute whole wheat pastry flour and coconut oil if you’d prefer.
 I made it for my Harry Potter Halloween dinner and my friend made a vegan trecale tart ice cream to go with it!

 What the heck is golden syrup?
 It’s a sticky sweetener made with cane sugar that’s used mostly in UK recipes.
 You could try using a light agave nectar, but honestly, it’s the special golden syrup that makes this dessert so wonderful.
 I recommend trying to find it, even if you buy it online.